Mom, it’s time for the Quiz! I know I promised to talk about seeing The Beatles documentary at the Prince Music Theater; but first, the Death Report!

 He wrote “Give Me The Night” by George Benson, “Thriller”, “Rock with You”, and “Off the Wall” for Michael Jackson and two other songs on the “Thriller” album….

 Get out!!!!
 He wrote “Thriller”?
 No way!!!!
-That’s the biggest-selling record of the 20th century!
+All those songs were monster hits!
+What an achievement!
+Thriller’s the biggest-selling record of the 20th century!
 I thought Michael Jackson wrote that!
 I had no idea it was some member of Heatwave!
 Yeesh!
 Holy cow!
 So in other words, he wrote just about every hit song from the ’70’s, nobody’s ever heard of him, and now he’s dead.
 Well great.
 That’s just great!
 Here’s Heatwave with a song I understand is played at every wedding–and I picked this song because they give a special shout-out to Rod:

 “Always And Forever”.